zzdtravel

 Piʻilanihale Heiau & Kahanu Garden

-Piʻilanihale Heiau & Kahanu Garden-November 2024
+Piʻilanihale Heiau & Kahanu Garden-December 2024

 Probably the most significant stop on the entire Road to Hana, this site combines a 294-acre ethnobotanical garden with the magnificent Piʻilanihale Heiau, the largest temple in all of Polynesia.
 A must-do tour provides fascinating details of the extraordinary relationship between the ancient Hawaiians and their environment.
 This is perhaps the best opportunity in Hawaii to really understand what traditional Hawaiian culture was like prior to contact with the West.
 Amazingly, very few people visit.